Dream2Real: Zero-Shot 3D Object Rearrangement with Vision-Language Models: Acknowledgements

 \section{Acknowledgements}

 We thank our colleagues from the Robot Learning Lab and the Dyson Robotics Lab for helpful discussions.
-In particular, we would like to thank Andrew Davison, Eric Dexheimer, Xin Kong, Hide Matsuki, Marwan Taher, Vitalis Vosylius, and Kentaro Wada.
+In particular, we would like to thank Andrew J. Davison, Eric Dexheimer, Xin Kong, Hidenobu Matsuki, Marwan Taher, Vitalis Vosylius, and Kentaro Wada.
 In addition, we are grateful to Shikun Liu for lending his expertise in diagram design.
-This work was supported by Dyson Technology Ltd, and the Royal Academy of Engineering under the Research Fellowship Scheme.
+This research was supported by: Dyson Technology Ltd, EPSRC Prosperity Partnerships (EP/S036636/1), and the Royal Academy of Engineering under the Research Fellowship Scheme.
+For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Accepted Manuscript version arising.